null Exercising your privacy rights

 Right to data portability

-Where your personal data is processed on the basis of consent, you have the right to request that the data is transferred from one service provider to another.
+Where your personal data is processed on the basis of consent or as part of a contract we have with you, you have the right to request that the data is transferred from one service provider to another.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove any information you think is inaccurate by contacting us.